ibm-cloud-docs/cis/logpush.md

 {: cli}

 Before you create a Logpush job, review the following information and satisfy any prerequisites:

-* [Enable log retention](/docs/cis?topic=cis-logpull#log-retention) before you use Logpush.
+* Make sure you [Enable log retention](/docs/cis?topic=cis-logpull#log-retention) before you use Logpush.
 * If using Cloud Object Storage, you must have a Cloud Object Storage instance with a bucket that has **Object Writer** access that is granted to IBM Cloud account `cislogp@us.ibm.com`.
 This enables CIS to write request logs to the Cloud Object Storage bucket.
 * The data from Logpush is the same as that from [Logpull](/docs/cis?topic=cis-logpull#logpull).
 However, unlike Logpull, which allows you to download request logs, Logpush enables you to push the request logs to IBM Cloud Logs or an Cloud Object Storage bucket.
 * Range and firewall event logs are not included in HTTP/HTTPS logs and require separate jobs.
-These jobs can be sent to the same destination, but when using Cloud Object Storage, you'll need to specify a different path.
+These jobs can be sent to the same destination.
+However, when using Cloud Object Storage, you'll need to specify a different path.
 * Logpush uses publicly accessible HTTPS endpoints for Cloud Object Storage, ensuring the log data is encrypted while in motion.
 * When using Cloud Object Storage, you must verify ownership after creating a Logpush job.
 This task is described in the following procedure.
+*
 ## Creating a Logpush job for a specific domain
 {: #logpush-create-job-specific-domain-cli}
 {: cli}